sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 {{< figure src="/images/catalog_integration_summary_definitions.gif" alt="Summary page of configuration wizard for a Sensu Catalog integration" link="/images/catalog_integration_summary_definitions.gif" target="_blank" >}}

+The resulting resource definitions represent Sensu's recommended configuration (i.e. how to use plugins) to make it easier to evaluate and deploy Sensu solutions

 ## View and manage your integrations

 After you install an integration, Sensu creates and publishes the integration resources within your current namespace.